epaslawski/CPSC571GroupProject/README.md

 Option 2:

 Run the simulation in Python and manually view the sim_out.csv data.
-Thise data is what is used to construct the Jupyter visuals.
+This data is what is used to construct the Jupyter visuals.

 ```
 python3 simulator.py